SeanShubin/devon/README.md

 ===
 - A simple, language neutral notation for representing structured values.
 - My main motivation for creating this was to overcome the [json](http://www.json.org) limitation of only allowing string names in its name/value pairs for objects.
-- I did look at [edn](https://github.com/edn-format/edn), but decided on a simpler notation.
+- I did look at [edn](https://github.com/edn-format/edn), but decided a simpler notation was better suited to my needs.
+Be sure to think about what you are doing, examine your options, and choose the option better suited to your needs.

 Goals
 ===